justintv/Twitch-API/resources/channels.md

 ***

 Channels serve as the home location for a [user's][users] content.
-Channels have a [stream][streams], can run commercials, store [videos][], display information and status, and have a customized page including banners and backgrounds
+Channels have a [stream][streams], can run commercials, store [videos][], display information and status, and have a customized page including banners and backgrounds.

 | Endpoint | Description |
 | ---- | --------------- |